ParadigmZero/easyxrp/README.md

 # About

-Generate Ripple XRP wallet address and private key.
+Easily, generate a potential Ripple XRP wallet address (with private key .etc), or check balance of any wallet.

 Can be run as a standalone npx script, or used as an external library.

-Since this uses Ripples official library, and is open-source, and you can run locally on your own device, risk of private key being compromised is minimized.
+Since this uses Ripples official libraries, and is open-source, and you can run locally on your own device, risk of private key being compromised when generating a new (potential) wallet is minimized.

 Wallet address will not be activated until a minimum amount of XRP is sent to it.
-At this time it is 1 XRP.
-Refer to the official documentation:
+Refer to the reserve amount as to what this is:

 <https://xrpl.org/docs/concepts/accounts/reserves>